San Diego Division of Community Debt Attorney

 During a divorce, it is not only your assets that will be divided up between you and your spouse.
 If you two have built up debt during your time together, you may have to divide your community debt as well.
 Ideally, you and your former spouse will come to an agreement that divides everything fairly, including your assets, property, and debt.
 But, there are special concerns to keep in mind when dividing debt that could prove costly.

 Division of property and debt are just two issues that arise during a divorce.
 These are important issues, which might be ignored in a complex divorce case where more contentious issues like child custody and child support are involved.
-The experienced San Diego divorce lawyers at The Law Office of Thomas M. Huguenor will remain on your side throughout the process to make sure your rights are protected every step of the way.
+The experienced San Diego divorce lawyers at Huguenor Mattis, A.P.C. will remain on your side throughout the process to make sure your rights are protected every step of the way.

 Contact our San Diego division of community debt attorneys at (858) 458-9500 to discuss your case.